 Walking into the restaurant, Chloe looked at the view across the room and paused.
-A large lake with low mountains on the far side.
+The large lake looked dark blue from here with the low mountains bordering it on the other side.
 She walked over to the woman at the counter.
-“This is Silver Pine Lake, isn’t it?” she asked.
+“This is Silver Pine Lake, isn’t it?”

 The woman nodded, her blonde hair falling over one shoulder.
 Chloe guessed she was in her late twenties or early thirties.
 “Want something to drink?” the woman asked, then eyed Chloe more carefully.
 “Let me guess.
 A cup of tea, right?”

 Chloe looked into the woman’s green eyes and smiled.
 “Actually, I’d like an espresso if you have it.”

 The woman shrugged.
 “Suit yourself.
 The machine is in the bar.”
 She gestured towards an archway off to the side.

 Chloe nodded and walked through it into another large space.
 This one was darker, but she could see several sets of glass doors opening onto a terrace with another spectacular view of the lake.